seasoncloud/Clonalscope/samples/BC_ductal2/ST/README.md

 table(result$Zest)
 ```

-* If you want to adjust the resolution (ie. minimum number of cells/spots in each cluster), the following command can be re-run.
+* If you want to adjust the resolution (ie. minimum number of cells/spots in each cluster), the following command can be re-run with different "mincell" values.
+Larger values will result in less clusters.
 ```
 #result=AssignCluster(clustering2, mincell = 100)
 #Zest=result$Zest